Mowshi/Web-Technologies-441/HW-10/README.md

-I found some help online for this one
+I got some help from my discord server for this one